quangthuyhoang/stock_market/README.md

 ### README

-stock market app

-update: initial read me update

-2.21.18 - initial readme add

-*** GOAL ***
-fix/refine fetch to stock api,
--process.env not working with react ** temp fixed **

-2.25.18 - finalizing data chart
-1. fixed chart display and able to initialize data
-2. added several new error handllers to common functions script

-todos:
+#Stock Market Visualization App

+##
+Created using React-Redux

-1. Chart will fetch new stock data after add to list (done 3.1.18)
+1. Chart will fetch new stock data after add to list from a 3rd party API
-2. Be able to switch between daily, weekly, and monthly chart type resolution (kept at daily)
-3. Be able to zoom between Week, Month, Year xAxis length from most recent (next) need to figure out chartjs x-axis **future feature add option to configure OHLC average vs Open, high, low, close, or candlestick chart **
+2. Open, high, low, close, or OHLC (average of open, high, low, close)
+3. Future consideration is be able switch between different time frames. (under development)